 External decorations

-Repair category 1
+Repair category 2

 Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.
+The external décor is weathered.
+Painted timbers will require future redecoration to prevent decay to the timbers.

 Conservatories/porches

 Repair category N/A

-Notes Not applicable.
+Notes None.